 Attendees

-Join us for RISE on Thursday, April 13 from 1:30 PM – 4:30 PM ET in Matthews Arena — and live in our virtual gallery now!
+Join us for RISE live on Thursday, April 11 from 1:30 PM – 3:30 PM ET in Matthews Arena — and in our virtual gallery!

 RISE is the showcase for research and creative projects being undertaken by everyone at Northeastern: learners from every year of study, every major, every campus!
-This year over 600 undergraduate and graduate students will share work on a wide-array of topics, ranging from maternal mortality in the United States to detecting life on Mars to axolotl limb regeneration and more….
+Hundreds of Northeastern’s talented and ambitious undergraduate and graduate students will share work on a wide-array of topics, ranging from maternal mortality in the United States to detecting life on Mars to axolotl limb regeneration and more….

-Registration below provides access to the live event — and if you are not on our Boston campus, gives you access to the virtual gallery of all the posters.
-The RISE Virtual Gallery is now open for viewing!
+Registration is now open and provides access to the live event — and if you are not on our Boston campus, gives you access to the virtual gallery of all the posters.

 **Those attending in-person RISE please note that no large bags are permitted!